StructuredTrading/Portfolio-Tracker-API/README.md

    * If the user is successfully deleted:
         ```json
         {
-        "message": "User with userID '<user_id>' was successfully deleted."
+          "message": "User with userID '<user_id>' successfully deleted."
         }
         ```
  * **Error Response Examples:**
-   * If the user is not authenticated, the token is invalid, or the user_id does not match, and the user is not an admin:
+   * The user_id does not match the current user, and the user is not an admin:
         ```json
         {
         "error": "Unauthorized.
 You do not have permission to perform this action."